Organic Stone-Ground Grits

 Here is our selection of stone-ground organic grits.
-All of my products are freshly milled to order.
-Choose from Coarse Grits or Quick Grits, Roasted Grits, Hominy Grits, organic white corn, organic yellow corn, organic blue corn and organic red corn grits.
+All of our products are freshly milled to order.
+Choose from Coarse Grits or Quick Grits, Roasted Grits, Hominy Grits, organic white corn, organic yellow corn, and organic blue corn grits.

 Corn is North America's only widespread native grain.
 It was the staple of almost all Native American agricultural civilizations.
 Corn was selectively bred from a native plant called tesointe.

 When settlers arrived, they immediately started grinding this American grain on their mills, and grits were created.
 This makes grits a food that is a truly American invention, since most Native American cultures ate nixtamalized corn almost exclusively in their corn dishes.
 Grits are a combination of two technologies, one agricultural and Native American, one mechanical and European (although the stone-burr mill probably originated in Asia).

 If you are curious as to what the flavor of nixtamal is like, you may be surprised to know are probably already familiar with it!

 Corn tortillas are nixtamalized corn, as are tamales.
 This is unsurprising, since Mexican food is heavily influenced by Native American culture.

 Some more observant settlers knew the nutritional and culinary value of nixtamalization, and they started milling hominy grits.

 "Hominy grits" is a term used loosely, and often inaccurately.
 Several techniques for making hominy grits can be used, but if there is no nixtamalization, they are not hominy grits.

 Check out my rendition of this often misunderstood kind of grits here.